Neonatal Sepsis

 Table of content

 Neonatal sepsis is a severe infection in newborns, typically occurring within the first 28 days of life.
 It is a systemic infection that can affect various organs and is caused by bacteria, viruses, or fungi.
 Newborns, particularly those who are premature or have low birth weight, are at higher risk due to their underdeveloped immune systems.
-Prompt diagnosis and treatment are crucial as neonatal sepsis can rapidly progress to life-threatening conditions, including septic shock and organ failure.
-The infection is a significant cause of morbidity and mortality in newborns worldwide.
+Neonatal sepsis treatment is crucial as the infection can rapidly progress to life-threatening conditions like septic shock and organ failure.
+Neonatal sepsis is a leading cause of morbidity and mortality in newborns worldwide.

 Types of Neonatal Sepsis